aws/aws-iot-device-sdk-js-v2/GreengrassIPC.md

     await streamingSubscription.activate();
 ```

-Like a Greengrass IPC client, a streaming operation must be closed when finished with.
+Like a Greengrass IPC client, a streaming operation must be closed, via the `close()` API, when finished with.
 The Greengrass IPC client will
 close all open streaming operations when it itself is closed, but we recommend closing streaming operations as soon
 as they are no longer needed to help minimize overall resource consumption.